fahadtaimur/fahadtaimur/README.md

 # Hi there, I'm Fahad 👋

-I'm a **data analyst & data engineer** passionate about transforming raw data into meaningful insights.
+I'm a **Data Science Manager** passionate about transforming raw data into meaningful insights.
 I work across the full analytics stack — from data generation and wrangling to interactive dashboards and machine learning.

 ---